How to Find the Best Travel Deals in 60 Seconds

 As old folklore would suggest, cheap flight tickets really do exist.
 OK, OK, we know what you’re thinking: Where do these elusive deals come from?
 How do you score them yourself?
 And seriously, do you have to spend a ludicrous number of late-night hours hunched over your laptop?
 Guys, guess what?
 We’ve done all the deep-dive Googling, so that you don’t have to, for the not-so-obvious ways to book the best flights.
 So if you’ve procrastinated and didn ’ t book your flight months in advance (uh, we feel you), this is basically the ultimate list.
 You’re welcome.

 Leave on a Tuesday

 You know how you’ve heard that booking on specific dates means different flight costs?
 Well, there’s actually some logic to the whole thing.
-Biz commuters are the reason Monday tickets are in such high demand = $$$$ for you.
-As our internet search would explain, airlines try to appeal to the leisure travelers (aka you guys), so they churn out their best deals on Tuesdays, Wednesdays, and Saturdays.
+Business commuters are the reason Monday tickets are in such high demand = $$$$ for you.
+As our internet searches would explain, airlines try to appeal to the leisure travelers (aka you guys), so they churn out their best deals on Tuesdays, Wednesdays, and Saturdays.
 Hey, if you’re going to save a few extra Benjamins, it’s worth using up an extra vacation day, right?

 Afternoon Departure = Not a Cheap Flight